 Once the new site goes live, I'll go into more details about what's been going on inside this head of mine.

 Until then...dive face first into these waffles, and I'll get back to you soon.

-- 2 tbsp coconut sugar or sweetener of choice
+- 2 tablespoon coconut sugar or sweetener of choice

 - 2 eggs

-- 3 tbsp coconut oil measured then melted
+- 3 tablespoon coconut oil measured then melted

 - 1 cup vanilla Greek yogurt or flavored yogurt of choice